You may be asking the question, how do I evict a tenant?

 When looking to evict a tenant, avoid making the situation unnecessarily hostile by allowing the courtesy to tell your tenants they should expect a notice to leave before you actually serve it, and be as communicative and forthcoming as possible.
 This could help you with the overall transition of having your property vacated and keys returned.

-If you’d like to get started on serving a notice, and would like a property expert to help do this for you, feel free to get in touch with me to discuss requirements and even options to move forward into a managed tenancy.
+If you’d like to get started on serving a notice, feel free to get in touch with me to discuss requirements and even options to move forward into a managed tenancy.